veden/Rampant/README.md

 - Pathfinding - Unit groups will use potential fields to perform only single step pathfinding allowing for efficient and dynamic pathing
 - Peace mode - If something sets peace mode, Rampant will respect it
 - Ion Cannon Reaction - Firing the Ion Cannon will cause nests around the blast site to form into an attack wave and agitate all biters
+- Rocket Reaction - Firing the rocket from the rocket silo will cause the biters to form extra attack waves
+- Blockable Projectiles - Some of the biters projectiles can now be blocked by walls and trees
+- Raiding AI state - The AI will periodically send attack waves based on building proximity and not just pollution

 # Planned Features